jvolima/movies_rentals/README.md

 **RN**
 - Should not be able to list the user's rentals if user isn't authenticated.

+## Skills developed
+- Creation of database diagram
+- Business rule creation and functionalities
+- User authentication
+- Addiction injection with the tsyringe

 ## Diagram
 ![Diagrama do banco de dados](./movie_rental.png)